 Look at the following list of partnerships and decide which one you want to join:

-Send your completed member's declaration form to the lead partner of your chosen partnership.
+Send your completed member's declaration form to the lead partner of your chosen partnership by Wednesday 28 February 2018.
 The partnership will send this to Skills for Care.
 The completed form confirms your agreement to the terms which employers are bound by.
 Any employer who has used a partnership before to claim WDF does not need to complete a declaration form, unless you are joining a new partnership.

 Employers must join and liaise with the partnership directly.
 A third party, such as a learning provider, cannot do this on an employer’s behalf.